Gauravi1107/Vityarthi-Project/README.md

 It is a beginner friendly chatbot and can be easily extended into an advanced AI companion app.
 Features
-1. Chat Mode
+1. Chat Mode:

 In this mode the user is able to chat with the bot.

 The bot will respond based on the keywords in the messages sent by the user(like happy, greetings, sadness etc.)

 A friendly fallback message will be  given if the bot doesn’t understand.

-2. Mood & Stress Logging
+2. Mood & Stress Logging:

 Users can enter their mood in the log which will be saved in the text file automatically.
 The user can enter multiple log entires at once

 3. Smart Suggestions

 Based on the users current mood the bot will suggest:

 🎵 Music playlists

 🌼 Positive affirmations

 ☕ Small break suggestions

-4. Behaviour Summary
+4. Behaviour Summary:

 Analyses recent mood logs.

 Detects user's mood patterns(e.g., frequent sadness, stress, hapiness, stable mood etc.)

 Gives supportive feedback.

-5. User-friendly Menu Navigation
+5. User-friendly Menu Navigation:

 After completing every task the user is directed back to the main menu.

 Contains simple input -based controls.

-Technologies / Tools Used
+Technologies / Tools Used:

 .Python 3.13